Camilla Brinck

-Camilla Brinck is a Swedish singer.
+Camilla Brinck (born 24 May 1974) is a Swedish singer, children's author, and entrepreneur.

 She released her first album in the early 2000s.
-She is mostly known for her two singles "Bye Bye Forever (Chiki Chiki)" and "Tell me".
+She is mostly known for her two singles "Bye Bye Forever (Chiki Chiki)" and "Tell Me".
 She participated in the semi-finals of Melodifestivalen 2005 with the song "Jenny", but failed to qualify for the final.

-In 2006 Camilla Brinck joined the Swedish popband "Nouveau Riche".
-The debut album "Pink Trash" was released in 2007.
+In 2006, Brinck joined the Swedish pop band Nouveau Riche.
+Her debut album "Pink Trash" was released in 2007.
+The band has been inactive since 2008.

+She has also written eight children's novels in the "Musse & Helium" series.